-From here you can choose to transfer to the boat pier in Trad (about 2 hrs), then take a ferry across to Koh Chang or transfer back to Bangkok.
+From here you can choose to take the bus back to Bangkok or continue on to the pier in Trad (about 2 hrs.) and then take a ferry across to Koh Chang.

 Please be advised: